plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 We can draw a diagonal line in an U,V cartesian coordinate system by coloring pixels where U=V. Similarly, we can draw a spiral line in an r, $\theta$ polar coordinate system by coloring pixels where r= $\theta$ ([Wiki link](https://en.wikipedia.org/wiki/Polar_coordinate_system){:target="_blank"} for those not familiar with polar coordinates).

 I've created a function called `spiralWave()` to draw the spiral, with lines drawn as the positive portion of a `sin()`.
 After converting the U,V coordinates to r, $\theta$, we can draw a set of shrinking circles in `circles_zoom` over time (*try this in [The Force](https://shawnlawson.github.io/The_Force/){:target="_blank"}*.
 Adding the $\theta$ coordinate shifts the circles into spirals.
-The output of the function (0. to 1. values across the coordinate system) are then assigned to the R,G,B channels of the fragment shader output.
+The output of the function (0. to 1. values across the coordinate system) is then assigned to the R,G,B channels of the fragment shader output.

 ```c++
 // Default Shader Inputs //